 This is because the GDPR stipulations only apply when personal data is collected from an individual person who is located in an EU country at the time the data is collected.

 It concerns any natural person,or individual, not just EU citizens.
 It also does not apply to EU citizens who have their data collected while they are outside of the EU.

 How does this Work?

-If they deal with a business or organisation in those countries, any personal data they provide is not covered by GDPR rules because they are not located within the EU at the time.
-It is not the citizenship of the person that is important but where they are situated.
+If they deal with a business or organization in one of the non-EU countries they may be in, any personal data they provide is not covered by the GDPR rules, as they are not located within the EU at the time.
+It is not the citizenship of the person that is important, but where they are situated.

-This can be a complex situation for a business or organisation that is located in a non-EU country and is involved with processing the personal data of people who reside the EU and people who do not.
+This can be a complex situation for a business or organization that is located in a non-EU country that is involved with processing the personal data both of people who reside within the EU and people who do not.

 For instance, in the US there is no overall law that governs the privacy of an individual.
 Instead, laws such as the Health Insurance Portability and Accountability Act (HIPAA) or the Gramm-Leach-Bliley Acy (GLBA) protect sensitive data in certain areas such as healthcare and finance.

 In HIPAA’s case, the data concerned is medical information.
 Given that using two separate processes and two lots of procedures would be costly and time consuming for US businesses and organizations, as well as confusing for employees, it may make sense for them to introduce a rationalized or more holistic approach to data protection.

 By ensuring that all personal data is protected effectively, in a way that satisfies the requirements of both HIPAA and the GDPR in this example, they will find it easier to comply with all applicable regulations and should find it easier to implement and operate processes and procedures.